 The next moment there was this massive explosion, the whole table seemed to have blown up.
 There were ingredients flying everywhere.
 Cold drink spraying all over, Ramveer had in the calamity fallen out of his chair.
-Plates had flown of the table.
-As quick as the chaos had arisen, so it passed?
+Plates had flown off the table.
+As quick as the chaos had arisen, so it passed.
 There we sat totally bewildered, basically wiping food from our faces, looking at each other trying to piece together what had just happened.
-I starred at the table and there the evidence lay amongst the chaos, a massive green coconut.
+I stared at the table and there the evidence lay amongst the chaos, a massive green coconut.

 It was strange how suddenly with out any prompting every one looked up at the trees and started to rearrange their seating into lets say more open air.